 A brief introduction is in order.
 While databases aren’t generally considered the most thrilling subject in technology news, ignoring them would be a mistake.
 Understanding the ongoing evolution of databases brings into focus a ruthless arms race between what businesses need to do with data, and what existing technologies struggle to provide.
 The most insistent pressures have forced databases alternatively to become faster, bigger, and more reliable.
 Then again: faster, bigger, and more reliable.
 And the cycle continues.

 We’re seeing just such an evolution in 2017.
-Some folks refer to it as “NewSQL”.
+Some folks refer to it as “NewSQL,” we prefer to call it distributed SQL.
 It’s a combination of making general purpose relational database systems (RDBMSs) both bigger and more reliable.
 CockroachDB earns its NewSQL stripes by providing distributed SQL to accommodate ever-larger data sizes and multi-active availability, a new model for high availability (HA).
 These capabilities establish a fundamentally better standard for deploying global cloud services.

 With customers already in production, including Baidu and Heroic Labs, and more than 100,000 downloads since our beta release, we are happy to additionally announce our series B raise of $27M, led by Satish Dharmaraj of Redpoint Ventures, joined by Benchmark, FirstMark Capital, GV (formerly Google Ventures), Index Ventures, and Work-Bench.
 Satish will make a valuable addition to our investor and advisory team.
 Among many other things, he both founded and ran Zimbra, an open source company which successfully competed with an industry Goliath: Microsoft.
 This latest round provides the capitalization to match the size of both the challenge and the opportunity ahead.